A Homeowner’s Guide to Clay Soil Foundation Issues

 Oklahoma clay soils can swell during wet periods and shrink during dry periods, creating repeated foundation stress.

-How Red Clay Causes Foundation Damage
+How Expansive Clay Causes Foundation Problems

 Foundation problems happen when the soil can no longer provide consistent support.
 Red clay soil can create several different stress patterns.